About

 Photo credit: Diana Moschitz

 F.C.
-Malby has travelled widely, teaching English in the Czech Republic, in Badjao communities in the Philippines, and in London.
-She is a qualified teacher, and is about take up her third post as a school governor.
-Malby is passionate about education, and graduated with a first class joint honours BA(Ed) degree in Geography and Education.
-She has also worked as a portrait and landscape photographer, and has just completed a master’s degree.
+Malby is an ordained minister and a qualified teacher, graduating with a first class joint honours BA(Ed) degree in Geography, Education and the Environment.
+She has also worked as a portrait and landscape photographer, and has a master’s degree in Theology.

 Sign up to the Newsletter